Gary Stockdale

-Gary William Stockdale is a U.S. composer, arranger. music director, conductor, singer-songwriter, musician (keyboard, guitar), and vocalist with over 400 published composing credits.
+Gary William Stockdale is a US composer, arranger. music director, conductor, singer-songwriter, musician (keyboard, guitar), and vocalist with over 400 published composing credits.
 He was mentored in film-scoring by Henry Mancini and contributed music to films scored by Lalo Schifrin.
 Stockdale is particularly renowned for his work collaborating with comedy-magic duo Penn & Teller, for which he received two Emmy Award nominations and a BMI Award, and for composing songs and scores for many other TV shows including Penn & Teller's Sin City Spectacular, Penn & Teller: Bullshit!, Sabrina the Teenage Witch,SpongeBob SquarePants, and To Tell the Truth, as well as for numerous films including Two Billion Hearts (with Schifrin), Dance of the Damned, and The Aristocrats.
 Stockdale is also known for his large volume of vocal work.

 Early life and education

 Stockdale's mother Barbara Ann Stockdale (née Millaird), a Burbank, CA native, was a jazz singer who recorded with musicians from Nat King Cole’s band until she gave up professional singing to raise a family.
 His father John Edward Stockdale, a Chicago native, served in the US Army Air Corps in World War II as a B-25 pilot, then moved to Los Angeles to attend Loyola Law School and become a lawyer.

 Stockdale was born and raised in Glendale, CA, in the Los Angeles area, where he started piano lessons at the age of 4 and sang in church choirs.
-Aiming to become an actor, after high school he attended the Robert C. Board College of Theatre in Glendale until it went defunct in 1971,^{[]} and then Los Angeles City College until 1975.
+Aiming to become an actor, after high school he attended the Robert C. Board College of Theatre in Glendale until it went defunct in 1971, and then Los Angeles City College until 1975.
 Starting in the Theater Department, where his classmates included Diana Canova (later Corinne Tate on Soap) and Debbie Gravitte (who later won a Tony Award for her performance in Jerome Robbins' Broadway), he found himself playing piano, composing songs, and serving as music director for department shows.
 He then switched to the Music Department, studying composition and piano performance.

 Stockdale later enrolled in Lehman Engel’s BMI Musical Theatre Workshop.
 In 1980 he attended the Dick Grove School of Music, where he studied Film Scoring with jazz guitar virtuoso and TV composer Mundell Lowe.
 Stockdale learned about the craft of film music composition, and got advice on the music business, under the wing of four-time Oscar-winning composer Henry Mancini.
-Around this time he also took private orchestration lessons from Dr. Albert Harris.
+Around this time he also took private Orchestration lessons from Dr. Albert Harris.